lukecarr/lukecarr/TEMPLATE.md

 ### :wave: Hi there!

-I'm a 21 y/o developer working on various open source projects relating to education :school: and privacy :eyes:.
+I'm a 21 y/o from the UK, currently working as a Software Developer at Sitel Group.

+As far as open source projects go, I enjoy working on anything and everything related to education :school:, privacy :eyes:, and data analysis/engineering :card_file_box:.

-I spend most of my time inside Node.js or Go and I take pride in writing code :computer: that's functional :muscle: and readable :sparkles:.
+I currently spend most of my time in Rust and TypeScript, and I take pride in writing code that's lightweight :bulb: and performant :muscle:!

 ### :telescope: Projects